Asset-Based Lines of Credit

 Lenders determine the line/loan amount they’re willing to provide based on the quality of each type of collateral.
 Lenders look at the following asset categories:

 Accounts Receivable: credit quality of customers, age of invoices, customer concentrations and dilution

 Inventory: type of inventory (finished goods, work in progress, raw materials), age, liquidation value

-Machinery & Equipment: liquidation value (which captures age, usage, value separate from the current business)
+Machinery & Equipment: orderly or forced liquidation value (which captures age, usage, value separate from the current business)

 Commercial Real Estate: appraised value

 Other Assets (mainly intellectual property): third-party appraised value

 Transactions range from $1 to $50 million.
 Accounts receivable and purchase order financing deals can be smaller if there’s growth potential, starting at $100,000.

 Positive net income or even positive EBITDA is not necessarily a requirement to secure an asset-based line of credit.
 Lenders are willing to make adjustments to stated earnings and will consider the impact of new customers, growth and expense reductions on earnings going forward.

 Borrower age and size are big factors for many lenders so we have to take early stage companies to lenders who are comfortable with projection-based credit underwriting.